Bird-Building Collision Reduction:

 CLOSE DRAPES AND BLINDS AT NIGHT

 - Ask tenants and employees to close drapes and blinds at night to reduce the light pollution that attracts birds.
+Be aware that this technique will do nothing to reduce bird collisions during the day at locations where highly reflective or mirrored glass is present.
+These qualities of glass conceal whatever is behind it.

 CLEAN DURING THE DAY